kehman18/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this is to print the users name
+this is to print all groups